miyagawa/cpanminus/README.md

 # PLUGINS

-__WARNING: plugin API is not stabled so this feature is turned off by default.
-To use plugins you should set CPANMINUS_DEV environment variable set__
+__WARNING: plugin API is not stable so this feature is turned off by default for now.
+To enable plugins you have to be savvy enough to look at the build.log or read the source code to see how :)__

 cpanminus core is a tiny 600 lines of code (with some embedded utilities and documents) but can be extended by writing